 I realize that many State Fairs don’t have the Indian Tacos.
 If you have never tried one then I would compare it to the best Taco Salad in a shell you have ever tried, but a lot more bread to it!

 This recipe makes around 4-5 fry breads depending on the size of the Indian Taco you are making.
-State fair sized Indian Tacos would be more like 1-2 of these, but I am assuming you want a smaller sized portion than that.
+State fair sized Indian Tacos would be more like 1-2 of these, but I am assuming you want a smaller sized portion.
 When we have one at the State Fair we often split it between 4-5 people because it is so HUGE!

 The great thing about making this myself is that I avoid the lines, the price of the fair and the crazy price for just one taco!
 Although, to be fair, it’s probably the most reasonably priced item there based on size.
-Since I love the Fair I will continue to buy them there, but now I have this recipe to enjoy these any time I want!
+I love the Fair and I will continue to buy them there, but now I have this recipe to enjoy these any time!

 Mmm.
 Just looking at an Indian Taco makes my stomach growl.
 They are SOOO good and I’m glad I get to make them at home now!

 - Serve them at a party or a crowd.
-I would suggest serving each item separately and have your guests make a line to fill up their own Indian Tacos.
+I would suggest serving each item separately.
+Have your guests make a line to fill up their own Indian Tacos.
 This way everyone can use their favorite ingredients and leave off what they don’t love.

 - Use extra fry bread as a dessert.
 Fry bread is great with sweet toppings as well.
 Instead of adding the toppings for an Indian Taco, try something sweet like powdered sugar or honey.
 You could even go further with fruits and other sweet toppings as well.

 - Make a Taco Sauce seasoning like Dan’s from the Oklahoma State Fair.
 Take these Indian Tacos up a notch and serve them with a little taco sauce that that is seasoned with smoked paprika.
-I am not sure exactly what the sauce they use at the fair is made of, but this is as close as I’ve tried.
-Just mix 1 cup of taco sauce with 1/2 or more to taste of smoke paprika.
+I’m not sure exactly what the sauce they use at the fair is made of, but this is as close as I’ve tried.
+Mix 1 cup of taco sauce with 1/2 or more to taste of smoke paprika.
 This will get you that smoky flavor that the sauce at the Oklahoma State Fair has.